Young’s Modulus: Description, Formula and usage

 Young’s modulus is a key parameter to qualify a material for an application subjected to different loading conditions.
 It provides key insights into the structural rigidity of materials.

 I tried to cover the basics of Young’s modulus in this article which may help you consider during any product design project.
-I personally look into Young’s modulus whenever I have to choose a material for my project.
+I look into Young’s modulus whenever I have to choose a material for my project.

 Frequently Asked Questions